bencetotht/bencetotht/README.md

   <img src="https://img.shields.io/badge/TypeScript-%233178C6?style=for-the-badge&logo=typescript&logoColor=white" />
   <img src="https://img.shields.io/badge/NestJS-%23E0234E?style=for-the-badge&logo=nestjs&logoColor=white" />
 </p>

+---
+### Quotes to live by:
+- *"5 hours of debugging can save you 5 mins of reading the docs"*
+- *"Why spend 5 minutes doing something when I can spend 5 days failing to automate it*

 <!--
 **bencetotht/bencetotht** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.